azemoh/azemoh.com/_posts/2016-04-27-minimax-algorithm.md

 ### Improving Efficiency
 Despite Tic-tac-toe's simplicity, it has about [362,880](https://en.wikipedia.org/wiki/Tic-tac-toe#Combinatorics) (9!
 Factorial) possible moves, imagine that number for a game like Chess.
 To improve the Minimax Algorithm's efficiency, [Alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) is used.
 Alpha-beta pruning is a search algorithm that reduces the amount of moves the Minimax Algorithm generates, by ignoring moves that will not influence the final decision.
 See the [implementation](https://github.com/azemoh/tic-tac-toe/blob/gh-pages/tictactoe.js#L208).

-I hope this has been helpful.
+I hope this has been helpful, please leave comments and suggestions below.
 Don't forget to [play](http://azemoh.github.io/tic-tac-toe/) the game and checkout the code on [Github](https://github.com/azemoh/tic-tac-toe).